NatGr/projectAdA/README.md

 # Research questions
 A list of research questions you would like to address during the project.

+What is the reputation of countries seen from abroad ?
+Is this vision different from the inside of the country?
+What are the domains that have an opinion opposite to that of the country ?

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.